CAREER CHART (FR -SR years) --"Steps in Preparing for Your Career" click here

 CAREER MENTORING for students/Recent Grads:

-Campbellsville University’s Career Mentoring Program offers students the opportunity to gain one-on-one coaching from professionals in their chosen career paths.
+Cu Career Mentoring Program offers students the opportunity to reach out and possibly obtain one-on-one coaching from professionals in their particular chosen career paths.
 Business leaders and key alumni have the opportunity to interact, share insights, and offers support to students wanting to be prepared to enter the Professional Workforce.
 Mentors can provide valuable career guidance, job shadowing, networking and internship leads.
-Students must apply for a Mentor through the the website. (to the left - fill out an application to apply for a mentor)
+Students must apply for a Mentor through the the website.... then make contact with them through info provided below

 Current Mentors Career Field Contact Info: